You are here

-- Which categories of projects or applications may be eligible for expedited review
+- Which categories of projects or applications may be eligible for expedited review;

-- The process (if any) for requesting expedited review
+- The process (if any) for requesting expedited review;

 - The method for keeping all IRB members apprised of applications that have been approved on an expedited basis.

-- The current and future research procedures present no more than minimal risk to participants
+- The current and future research procedures present no more than minimal risk to participants;

-- The research is not classified
+- The research is not classified; and

 - The research falls into one or more of the categories of projects or applications appearing on a list of expeditable studies published by the Secretary of the Department of Health and Human Services, and only in those categories (see 45 CFR 46.110 and 21 CFR 56.110).

 The IRB also may use expedited procedures to review "minor" changes to research previously approved by the full committee.
 SOPs must provide that a proposed change in research is deemed “minor” if it does not significantly affect an assessment of the risks and benefits of the study and does not substantially change the aims or design of the study.
-A modification cannot be deemed "minor" if it involves the addition of procedures that involve more than minimal risk or does not fall into categories (1) - (7) of research published by the Secretary of the U.S. Department of Health and Human Services (HHS).
+A modification cannot be deemed "minor" if it involves the addition of procedures that involve more than minimal risk or if it does not fall into categories (1) - (7) of research published by the Secretary of the U.S. Department of Health and Human Services (HHS).

 Examples of "minor" changes to a research study include, but are not limited to, the following:

-- Addition or deletion of study team members
+- Addition or deletion of study team members;

-- Addition of procedures that do not significantly increase risk to subjects, considering the original purpose and study design of the approved study (i.e., new procedures that fall under any of the expedited categories can usually qualify as minimal risk)
+- Addition of procedures that do not significantly increase risk to subjects, considering the original purpose and study design of the approved study (i.e., new procedures that fall under any of the expedited categories can usually qualify as minimal risk);

-- Removal of research procedures that would thereby reduce the risk to no more than minimal (i.e., procedures now meet expedited research categories)
+- Removal of research procedures that would thereby reduce the risk to no more than minimal (i.e., procedures now meet expedited research categories);

-- Addition of non-sensitive questions to a survey or interview, and procedures
+- Addition of non-sensitive questions to a survey or interview, and procedures;

-- Change to improve the clarity of statements or to correct typographical errors, provided that such changes do not alter the content or intent of the statement
+- Change to improve the clarity of statements or to correct typographical errors provided that such changes do not alter the content or intent of the statement

 The University may also undertake demonstration projects that allow for the addition of expedited review categories for research that is not federally sponsored.

 SOPs must describe how expedited reviewers are chosen.
 Generally, IRB Chairs appoint experienced IRB members to serve as expediting reviewers.
-For purposes of this policy, a member is deemed experienced if he or she has completed all mandatory education for IRB members, has served on the IRB for a minimum of six (6) months or has described and documented appropriate experience, and been approved by the IRB chairs as qualified to perform expedited reviews.
+For purposes of this policy, a member is deemed experienced if he or she has completed all mandatory education for IRB members, has served on the IRB for a minimum of six (6) months or has described and documented the appropriate experience, and been approved by the IRB chairs as qualified to perform expedited reviews.
 The IRBs may adopt more restrictive criteria in their SOPs.

 If the IRB employs expedited review procedures, the SOPs should address the method the IRB will use to ensure that expedited reviewers either approve or forward the application for full board review within a reasonable period of time.
 The expedited reviewer must review the same materials that the convened IRBs receive for protocols reviewed by the convened IRB.
 Applications may not be disapproved using expedited procedures; rather, full board action is required for disapproval.